ajinkya007/ajinkya007.github.io/aboutme.md

 subtitle: Why you'd want to go on a date with me
 ---

-My name is Inigo Montoya.
+My name is Ajinkya Wavare.
 I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family
+21||Chelsea Fc Maniac, Tech Savvy, Programmer, long lost Hacker and a Sports person!!
+Mumbai,India.

+My Handles at most places are ajinkya007.in

+I am currently pursuing Bachelor's in Information Technology from V.J.T.I., Mumbai.

 What else do you need?